dansmyers/Networks/Sprint-2-The_Adventure_of_Links/Deliverables/README.md

 - Numbers have a `toFixed` method that will round to a given number of decimal places.

+- Put your code in a file named `smoots.html`.
+If you run your page, it will bring up `index.html` by default.
+You can then navigate to `smoots.html` to view your page.

+- Use the developer console to help with debugging.

 ## Hipster Restaurant Menu Generator